l3wk3m/house/README.md

 ### Content

-- The background image is from
+- The inspiration for the story was taken from Mark Z. Danielewski's novel 'House of Leaves'
--
+- The content of the story is my own

 ### Code